 Research Areas: 3D nanomanufacturing; low-power sensors; flexible and wearable electronics; energy harvesting; wireless devices

-Yan Li received her PhD degree in mechanical engineering from Georgia Institute of Technology in 2014.
+Professor Li received her PhD degree in mechanical engineering from Georgia Institute of Technology in 2014.
 Her primary research interests are in the area of mechanics of advanced materials, involving multiscale/multiphysics modelling, integrated computational/experimental approaches for next generation material design, and application of material science and solid mechanics in advanced manufacturing.
 Li has worked on research projects supported by the US Army Research Laboratory, Sandia National Laboratories, NSF CCMD (Center for Computational Materials Design) and collaborated with industry partners including Boeing, Gulfstream and GE.
 Outside her lab and classroom, she likes classical music, reading and exploring different cultures and food.

 Research Areas: Multiscale modeling; fracture/fatigue analysis; process-microstructure-property-performance relation; data-driven material design

-Peter Asbeck received the B.S., M.S. and Ph.D. degrees from MIT.
+Professor Asbeck received the B.S., M.S. and Ph.D. degrees from MIT.
 He worked at Rockwell International Science Center, where he was involved in the development of high speed devices and circuits using III-V compounds, particularly heterojunction bipolar transistors.
 In 1991, he joined UCSD, where he is an emeritus Professor in the Department of Electrical and Computer Engineering.
 He is a member of the National Academy of Engineering, and received the IEEE Sarnoff Award for his work on HBTs.

 Research Areas: High frequency transistor technologies, particularly GaN and CMOS-SOI; microwave and millimeter-wave circuits, particularly power amplifiers; and power electronics, including the development of dynamic power supplies for envelope tracking in power amplifiers

-Tajana Šimunić Rosing is a Professor, a holder of the Fratamico Endowed Chair, IEEE Fellow, and a director of System Energy Efficiency Lab at UCSD.
+Professor Rosing is holder of the Fratamico Endowed Chair, IEEE Fellow, and a director of System Energy Efficiency Lab at UCSD.
 Her research interests are in power management, energy efficient computing, computer architecture, and cyber-physical systems.
 Prior to coming to UCSD, she was a research scientist at HP Labs while also leading research efforts at Stanford University.
 She finished her PhD in EE in 2001 at Stanford, concurrently with finishing her Masters in Engineering Management.
 Her PhD topic was dynamic management of power consumption.
 Prior to pursuing the PhD, she worked as a senior design engineer at Altera Corporation.

 Research Areas: Low-power system design; power, thermal and reliability management; battery optimization; architecture, processing in memory and in storage